Knowledge base

 What is an energy label?

-You've probably seen it before, one of those colorful labels with a letter on it, somewhere between A and G. They often stick this on household appliances, but homes get one of these labels, too.
-We're talking about an energy label, and it shows how energy efficient a home is.
+You've probably seen it before, one of those colorful labels with a letter on it, somewhere between A and G. They often stick this on household appliances, but houses get one of these labels, too.
+We're talking about an energy label, and it shows how energy efficient a house is.
 The less energy your house uses, the better the energy label.
 For example, a house with energy label A uses much less energy than a house with label G. This not only affects your energy costs, but also the value of your home.

 What energy labels are there and what do they mean for your home?